Flag of The Flag of Hungary

 • Why did revolutionaries cut holes in Hungary's flag during the 1956 uprising?

 Soviet leaders had forced a new emblem into the flag's center: a red star, wheat sheaf, and hammer.
 During the 1956 uprising, Hungarian revolutionaries cut those symbols right out, turning the flag back into a simple tricolor.
-That 'holey flag' became one of the Cold War's most powerful images of resistance.
-When communism collapsed in 1989, they ditched the emblem for good.
+That 'holey flag' became one of the Cold War's most widely reproduced images of resistance.
+When communism collapsed in 1989, the emblem went for good.

 • When did Hungary officially adopt the red, white, and green flag?

-Hungary's revolutionary patriots nailed down the tricolor on March 15, 1848, when they pinned red-white-green cockades on their clothing as a unified national symbol.
+Hungary's revolutionary patriots settled on the tricolor on March 15, 1848, when they pinned red-white-green cockades on their clothing as a shared national symbol.
 The colors had shown up in Hungarian heraldry for centuries before that, but 1848 was when they became the flag.
 That date's still celebrated as Hungary's national holiday.